OriHoch/kubernetes-autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 Get the cluster kubeconfig and set in local file and set in the `KUBECONFIG` environment variable.
 Make sure you are connected to the cluster using `kubectl get nodes`.
-Create a cloud config file and set it's path in `CLOUD_CONFIG_FILE` env var.
+Create a cloud config file according to the above documentation and set it's path in `CLOUD_CONFIG_FILE` env var.

 Build the binary and run it: